bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MidshipToFairLead_38Dt4YAsL4reYsJ6egFlB$/Documentation.md

-Distance from the vessel midship to the failead for the line
+Distance from the vessel midship to the fairlead for the line